Skip to main content

 Should You Book Faidley's Seafood?

-Yes — if you are visiting Baltimore for the first time and want a genuine, no-frills seafood experience that serious food critics have taken notice of, Faidley's is worth your time.
+Yes; if you are visiting Baltimore for the first time and want a genuine, no-frills seafood experience that serious food critics have taken notice of, Faidley's is worth your time.
 Ranked #59 on Opinionated About Dining's Cheap Eats in North America in 2023 and #154 in 2024, this market-counter institution at 119 N Paca St has earned its place on a short list of Baltimore dining experiences that actually deliver on reputation.
-It is not a sit-down dinner venue, and it is not trying to be.
+It is not a sit-down dinner venue, it is not trying to be.
 If you need white tablecloths or a cocktail program, book Cindy Wolf's Charleston instead.

 What to Expect as a First-Timer

 The venue is run by Bill and Nancy Devine.
 The hours are tightly defined: Monday through Thursday, 10 am to 5 pm; Friday, 10 am to 5:30 pm; closed Saturday and Sunday.
-Plan around this , there is no dinner service, no weekend option, and no exceptions.
+Plan around this, there is no dinner service, no weekend option, no exceptions.
 If your Baltimore trip is Saturday-only, Faidley's is not your meal.
 Consider Attman's Delicatessen for a similarly casual, counter-style Baltimore institution that runs a different schedule.

 Groups and the Shared-Space Experience

 Given the editorial angle here: Faidley's does not offer private dining or reserved group tables.
 If you are bringing a group, the market-counter format means your party will be standing or finding adjacent space at communal tables.
-For groups of two to four, this works well enough , it is the kind of place where queuing together and ordering in rounds is part of the experience.
+For groups of two to four, this works well enough, it is the kind of place where queuing together and ordering in rounds is part of the experience.
 For larger groups of six or more expecting a coordinated seated meal, this is not the right venue.
 You would be better served by dede, which operates in a more conventional restaurant format with the ability to accommodate larger parties at table.
 If your group specifically wants seafood and wants to sit, check availability at other Baltimore waterfront options and consult our full Baltimore restaurants guide.

 Practical Details

 Hours: Mon–Thu 10 am–5 pm, Fri 10 am–5:30 pm, closed Sat–Sun.
-Reservations: Not required , walk in.
+Reservations: Not required, walk in.
 Dress: Casual; market attire is standard, no dress code applies.
-Budget: Price range is not published, but OAD Cheap Eats ranking confirms this sits firmly at the affordable end of the spectrum , expect to spend well under $30 per person.
+Budget: Price range is not published, but OAD Cheap Eats ranking confirms this sits firmly at the affordable end of the spectrum, expect to spend well under $30 per person.
 Address: 119 N Paca St, Baltimore, MD 21201.
 Booking difficulty: Easy.

 How It Compares